 • Cherry Tomatoes – If you are making this during tomato season, I highly recommend buying vine-on cherry tomatoes.
 Grape tomatoes are a great substitute if you are unable to find cherry tomatoes.

-• Feta – Block feta, not crumbles.
+• Feta Cheese – Block feta, not crumbles.

 • Calabrian Chilies – Whole Calabrian chilies are preferred, but if you only have the crushed or paste variety that work as well.
+The heat level is ultimately up to you, the recipe lands it at a low-medium heat level.

 • Garlic – Fresh only!

 • White Wine – Pick a nice dry white wine that you would enjoy drinking.
-Personally, I always use a Sauvignon Blanc for the majority of my recipes that call for white wine.
+Personally, I use a Sauvignon Blanc for the majority of my recipes that call for white wine.
 If you prefer Pinot Grigio, or another dry white wine, that works as well.

 • Lemon – 1/2 fresh lemon’s worth of juice.